pulumi/docs/content/docs/concepts/resources/functions.md

 {{% /choosable %}}
 {{% choosable language yaml %}}

-Output form invocations are not yet supported in YAML
+Output form invocations are not yet supported in YAML.

 {{% /choosable %}}
 {{< /chooser >}}

-### Provider methods
+### Resource methods

 Provider SDKs may also include _methods_ attached to a resource type.
 For example, in the [EKS](/registry/packages/eks/api-docs/) SDK, the `Cluster` resource has a [.GetKubeconfig](/registry/packages/eks/api-docs/cluster/#method_GetKubeconfig) method: